 So, what can you do?

-First, you need to understand that prospects won’t change their status quo because of who they are, their demographics, or their job characteristics.
-Rather, prospects react more powerfully to whether or not their current situation is putting them at risk, and whether they’re convinced that they must do something different to preserve their best interest.
+First, you need to understand that prospects won’t change from their status quo because of who they are, their demographics, or their job characteristics.
+Rather, prospects react more powerfully to whether or not their current situation is putting them at risk and whether they’re convinced that they must do something different to preserve their best interest.

 Fundamental Attribution Error

-For example, when you’re driving on the highway and someone cuts you off, your immediate reaction is to assume that the person is a jerk.
+For example, when you’re driving on the highway, and someone cuts you off, your immediate reaction is to assume that the person is a jerk.
 You’re more likely to attribute that driver’s behavior to their personality, or disposition.
 But it’s more likely that the driver’s situation is to blame for their erratic driving behavior.

 The same can be said about basing your sales and marketing messages on personas.
 You can put all your time into tailoring your messages to each individual’s disposition—their title, responsibilities, and KPIs.
 Yet this information won’t motivate them to change and do something different.